 Remember that letters start from right to left, so to be able to decipher the words you need to start with the first letter on the right.
 For example the word تایلند, it starts from right with

 I hope you enjoyed this lesson about the alphabet in Arabic.
 I recommend visiting the Arabic keyboard to practice.
-If you have any question about this lesson please contact me here.
+Please check out our main menu here for more lessons: homepage.
 The next lesson is below.